OUR MINE HISTORY…

 For more history of Llywernog Mine, see The Mines Of LLywernog

 This is a lengthy article on the history of Llywernog

 See Wales Underground for information on mining geology, history and

 The Silver Mountain Experience is a fantastic family day out in mid-wales, filled with history, myth, legend and more.
 We are very proud of our Welsh Mining Heritage, and our site based in Ponterwyd, Aberystwyth, lies the beautifully preserved Llywernog silver-lead ore mine.
 Spend an afternoon exploring this historic site, experience one of our guided tours and more.
-Children can enjoy our Dragon's Tale adventure, with a new story for 2018, whilst those who are feeling brave can venture into the mines and take the dreaded Black Chasm tour.
+Children can enjoy our Dragon's Tale adventure, whilst those who are feeling brave can venture into the mines and take the dreaded Black Chasm tour.
 As well as all of this, we have a variety of other interactive attractions such as Time Lab and our creative den, so why not join us for an afternoon of fun, deep in the Welsh mountains!